mahavedalla/mahavedalla/docs/questions/arahatta/what-are-the-different-means-e.g.,-teachings-by-which-arahatta-can-be-attained.md

-# What are the different means (e.g., teachings) by which Arahatta can be attained?
+Question: What are the different means (e.g., teachings) by which Arahatta can be attained?
 Category: Arahatta
 Sutta References: -
 Tags: Bodhi